graysonarts/writing/poorimpulse/episode4.md

 Kyle nods his head, "Yeah, that's right, paid real well."
 His voice is flat with no variations.

 "Do you pay for Isabelle's flat then?
 What's that run?"
-Victor looks at Kyle for a moment before moving back to the road.
+Victor looks at Kyle for a moment before looking back to the road.
 "I looked it up on the 'net, it's like 25mil."

 "I did not pay for Isabelle's flat.
 Her mother, my sister, wait why am I telling you this?"